 You’ll next want to prep the installation area by removing any furniture, carpeting on the existing floors, and then removing the old floors themselves.
 You’ll also want to fix any leaks that could damage your new floors and level the subfloor.
 You may find that you need to grind down any high spots and add self-leveling adhesive in the low spots.
 Again, we want to urge the importance here of making sure your subfloors are level.
 If you skip this step you are setting yourself up for problems in the future, and you may even void your product warranty.

-Be very mindful when installing your new bamboo floors of the transitions you will need to use between floors and other areas of your room.
+Be very mindful when installing your new bamboo floors to use between floors and other areas of your room.
 For instance, when your new floors meet another floor area that is at the same level you will want to use a “T-Molding.”
 If your floor meets another surface at a different level, you will want to use a “reducer” transition.
 This will give you a nice smooth transition and reduce the risk of anyone tripping in your home.

 If you have an area of the room where your new floor will meet stairs, you will want to use a “stair nose” transition, and where your flooring meets your wall or baseboard, you’ll want to use a “shoe-molding.”